rioj7/command-variable/README.md

 * `options` : An array that can contain the following elements:
   * `string` : The label in the pickList and the value returned are this string.
   * <code>[<em>label</em>,<em>value</em>]</code> tuple : The label in the pickList is the first element of the tuple, the second element is the value returned and the description in the pickList.
+  * An object with the following attributes:
+    * `value`: The value returned when selected.
+    * `label`: (Optional) The label to be displayed for the item in the pick list.
+If not specified, the `value` is used as the label in the pick list.
+    * `description`: (Optional) The description to be used for the item in the pick list.
+If not specified and `label` is specified, the `value` is used as the description in the pick list, otherwise no description is used in the pick list.
+    * `preProcess`: (Optional) If `true`, any [variables](#variables) within the `value` are expanded prior to displaying the pick list.
+If the expansion of the variables requires user interaction, then that interaction will occur prior to the pick list being displayed.

   The _`value`_ can be an object with _key_-_value_ pair(s).
 Every _key_-_value_ is stored in the `remember` storage. `pickStringRemember` returns the value from the `remember` storage for the `key` argument of the command (see example).
   If you only want to store some key-value pairs you can set the `key` argument of the command to `"empty"`.
 The command will then return an empty string (see [`remember`](#remember) command).
 * `key` : (Optional) Used to store and retrieve a particular pick. (default: `pickString` )